breadnone/UTKShapeGen-Custom-Shapes-Editor-For-UIToolkit/README.md

 # UTKShapeGen-Custom-Shapes-Editor-For-UIToolkit
-Generating custom meshes as Vector graphics for UIToolkit.
+Editor drawing tool to generate custom meshes/shapes as vector graphics for UIToolkit.

 ![YPy6dLePiC](https://user-images.githubusercontent.com/64100867/233837114-a2241bdd-c1d1-4e2f-9885-fae2794fd130.gif)

+Features:
+- Line
+- Curves
+- Fill
+- Export as VectorGraphic

 Installation :
 - Download the .zip and extract UTKShapeGen to Assets folder Note : Generated VectorImage will be exported to Assets/UTKShapeGen/Resources